b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/First Vision/First Vision Problems.md

 Think of it this way: assuming you, reader, are or were an actively practicing member of the LDS faith, think back to the time when you gained your spiritual confirmation of the truthfulness of the Book of Mormon.
 Was it in your room?
 Chapel?
 Temple grounds?
 Did you follow [[Cognitive Bias#Moroni's Promise|Moroni's promise]] as directed by the missionaries?
 Did you "ask God with real intent?"
 Did you get the warm-fuzzy feeling?

-You don't have to tell me any level of detail for this experience&mdash;it is your own to share or protect, but think on that recollection for context or surrounding information.
+You don't have to tell me any level of detail for this experience; it is your own to share or protect, but think on that recollection for context or surrounding information.
 Don't feel pressured to tell me anything that you don't want to tell me.

-...
-Are you really sure you were praying to know if the Book of Mormon was true?
+Now... are you really sure you were praying to know if the Book of Mormon was true?
 Are you sure you weren't just praying for forgiveness, and *then* felt that the book was true?
 Hadn't you actually concluded that there was no "true" religious texts, so you were asking God what to do?

 That's the kind of mental gymnastics I'm seeing in Joseph's experience.
 His intention behind going into the woods to pray has such variance for an unforgettable theophany that I truly don't feel convinced that this holds up under scrutiny.